rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #7 - Dec 2019.md

 **#7 - Dec 2019**

-Welcome to the #7 edition of Rust in Blockchain, the hypest newsletter about the hypest tech. <!--[Previous: #6](https://rustinblockchain.org/2019/11/07/rust-in-blockchain-5-october-2019/). -->
+Welcome to the #7 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
+[Previous: #6](https://rustinblockchain.org/2019/12/05/rust-in-blockchain-6-nov-2019/).

 This month we see a trend, in blockchain and across the Rust ecosystem, of projects quickly picking up stable async/await support and migrating to tokio 0.2.